 The compensation committee, currently composed of four directors who are independent under applicable NYSE rules, met ten times in Fiscal 2022.
 The functions of the compensation committee are specified in a charter available on the Company's website, www.genesco.com.
 They include (i) reviewing and determining the compensation and incentive arrangements of certain officers of the Company and other management employees reporting directly to the chief executive officer, (ii) making recommendations to the Board with respect to the compensation of directors, (iii) reviewing and providing assistance and recommendations to the Board with respect to (a) management incentive compensation plans and (b) the establishment, modification or amendment of any employee benefit plan (as that term is defined in the Employee Retirement Income Security Act of 1974, as amended) to the extent that action taken by the Board is required, (iv) serving as the primary means of communication between the administrator of the Company's employee benefit plans and the Board, (v) administering the Company's equity incentive plan, and (vi) reviewing and making recommendations to the Board with respect to the Compensation Discussion and Analysis and the compensation committee report required by SEC regulations for inclusion in the Company's proxy statement.
-In fulfilling its responsibilities, the compensation committee may delegate any or all of its responsibilities to a subcommittee.
+In fulfilling its responsibilities, the compensation committee may delegate any or all of its responsibilities to a subcommittee of the compensation committee, consisting of one or more independent members of the compensation committee.